kwaldenphd/json-xml-python/README.md

   print(title)
 ```

-FF.
-This program outputs:
+103. This program outputs:
 ```
 CSS: The Definitive Guide
 Learning XML
 ```
-GG.
-But what if we want to pull the title and date?
+104. But what if we want to pull the title and date?
 We can modify the code to also pull the information from the `<date>` tag.

 ```Python
 import xml.etree.cElementTree as ET